10 Riders We Wish Still Rode*

 "People pretend they met him and they haven't."

 Saving the best to last?
 Yeah, why not.
 If like us you were lucky enough to see the London UK legend Jerry Galley ride in person between the early 90's and early 2000's then you really did witness something very special.
-This footage was shot of him 25 years ago in 1991 on the 8ft midi ramp at the first ever Backyard Jam in Hastings UK.
+This footage was shot of him way back in 1991 on the 8ft midi ramp at the first ever Backyard Jam in Hastings UK.
 It's taken from a cult video classic of the time, 'The Smile on my Face....'
-(Produced pre DIG by our editor Will Smyth).
-Jerry did appear in a bunch of videos but videos of photos never really did do him justice.
+(Produced pre-DIG by our editor Will Smyth).
+Jerry did appear in a handful of videos but in all honesty videos or photos never really did do him justice.
 It was all about the raw power, the pump, and air he would get on ramps and setups that just didn't make any sense.
 This piece we found on the Bicycle Union website probably says it better than we ever could. - JS

 "I would say Jerry is, with out a doubt one of the most infamous legends the UK has ever produced, so much so that people pretend they met him and they haven't, make out they have seen him ride and they haven't and alluded to know him when they don't.
 Thats some serious shit right there, I cant think of too many others in that position.
 When he rode some where it was talked about for years to come and became BMX folklore.
 Jerry is everything you heard he was and more, one of the most bad-ass BMX riders ever and probably still is!" - Bicycle Union